NilPointer-Software/bdfd-wiki/src/bdscript/timeout.md

 ```

 ### Parameters
-- `Duration`: The amount of time the user should be timed out for.
+- `Duration` `(Type : Duration || Flag : Required)` : The amount of time the user should be timed out for.
 It shouldn't exceed more than "28 days".
-- `User ID`: The user to timeout.
-If this parameter is empty, timeouts the mentioned users (Optional).
+- `User ID` `(Type : Snowflake || Flag : Optional)` : The user to timeout.
+If this parameter is empty, timeouts the mentioned users.

 ### Permissions
 Required permissions that the bot must have for this function to work properly: